rahatbhambri/go-file-scanner/README.md

-- Build a simple file scanner cli app using cobra
+The cli scanner serves two purposes:

+A. Scan an entire folder to display list of files and file metadata

-- Add functionality to scan text, pdf files in a path for matching keywords
+B. Scan all text and pdf files of a directory for keywords and flag them